ZHANGJIGNYA/Notion-Heatmap/README.md

 [English](README.md) | [中文说明](README.zh-CN.md)

 A visual dashboard for tracking daily vocabulary learning activity, inspired by GitHub-style contribution heatmaps.
+This heatmap is designed to work with **Notion-based vocabulary systems** and provides a quick overview of learning consistency over time.

 ## 🎨 Preview